NMRLipids/Databank/Scripts/BuildDatabank/docs/source/addingExpData.md

 DOI:
 ----------
-DOI of the of the original publication of the experimental data.
+DOI of the original publication where the experimental data originates.

 TEMPERATURE
 ------------